pmbstyle/Alice/README.md

   Alice comes with an advanced system prompt that allows a seamless user experience and tool usage.
 The system prompt can be updated in settings at any time.

 - ⏹️ **Interruptible responses**
-  Alice can cancel her response mid-stream when interrupted, including both text and TTS pipelines.
+  Yes, kinda Realtime API but much cheaper to use ;) Alice can cancel her response mid-stream when interrupted with voice input, including both text and TTS pipelines.

 - ⚙️ **Function calling**
   Data retrieval: